 If you have a friend living in another part of the world, and she invited you to visit her, grab it.
 It’s an opportunity for you to travel.
 There’s nothing nicer than exploring a new place with a friend to show you around.
 Most likely, you’ll save money on accommodation if you’ll stay with your friend.

 I used to go to Starbucks every day or every weekend.
 But since I decided to travel for full-time, mostly, everything changes.
 I can’t even remember when was the last time I had a taste of Dark Mocha Frappuccino with additional shot and hazelnut.
 But I do remember when was the last time I had a coffee from the local coffee shop below my hostel that cost me only $0.50 cents!

 Contrary to popular belief there’s no such thing as “having it all.”
 Unfortunately, you can’t.
 If you have chosen a career that has you working 24/7, and your presence in the office is so important that you never get the chance to take a break.
 No matter how much you want and love to travel, you may have to decide which one is more important to you.

 Would you cook your own food and ditch your gym membership in favor of running or walking, which is free, and putting that money into your travel fund?

 There are always options.
 But most likely those options are not something that we want, sometimes we’ll have to make sacrifices in one area to gain something in another area.
 If travel is your priority, then it’s worth it.
 I can assure you of that.
 Believe me, I’ve been on the road for 6 months now.
 Although I am living my everyday life in an unknown, I never had any regrets.
 And if I have to go back, I still choose this decision of traveling.

 Will you be making any changes so you can travel more in 2018?
 What are those changes?
 Share your thoughts in the comment section below.
 I’d love to hear about it!

-This post might be helpful when you’re looking for inspiration for your travels or travel destinations.
+This post might be helpful when you’re looking for inspiration for your travels and on how you can travel more.
 Hover the image on the left and pin it for later!